Published July 15, 2024 • 10 Min Read

 Renting versus buying in the U.S.

-First things first.
-If you haven’t yet purchased a U.S. property, you may be debating whether to buy south of the border or rent a place for your visits stateside.
+First things first: If you haven’t yet purchased a U.S. property, you may be debating whether to buy or rent a place.
 As you might expect, there are several factors to think about.

-For one, buying is a far bigger time commitment than renting and requires not only some upfront cash for a down payment, but also the commitment to maintain the property – both physically (with ongoing maintenance and care) and financially (through mortgage payments, taxes and home insurance).
-On the flip side, buying a home gives you the opportunity to build equity in your property, form roots in a community and enjoy the privacy and convenience that comes with owning your own space.
+For one, buying is more of a time commitment than renting and requires not only some upfront cash for a down payment, but also the commitment to maintain the property.
+Maintenence is both physical (cleaning, mowing, repairs) and financial (mortgage payments, taxes and home insurance).
+However, buying a home gives you the opportunity to build equity in your property, form roots in a community and enjoy the privacy and convenience that comes with owning your own space.

 Renting a home is less of a commitment and allows you to pay only for the time you’re using the property.
 It also affords you the flexibility to try different areas and states, should you wish to travel to new places each year.

-If you decide to buy, the process of weighing the pros and cons can give you valuable insight into a renter’s mindset and help you appeal to what these cross-border travellers are looking for.
+If you decide to buy, weighing the pros and cons can give you valuable insights into a potential renter’s mindset.
 Privacy, community and flexibility are all likely important factors for renters who simply came to the conclusion they want a cross-border experience without the commitment.

 Pros and cons of renting out your U.S. home

-Rental income may also yield tax benefits for deductible expenses – as a landlord, you can deduct trips to the U.S. and home renovations from your income.
+Rental income may also yield tax benefits for deductible expenses – as a landlord, you might be able to deduct trips to the U.S. and home renovations.

 How to prepare your home for renters